 - Class participation (15%) and reading quizzes (15%): The score for class participation and reading quizzes (both take place for each class day of the semester) is calculated from 85% of the total points in each category.
 That is, you only need to get 85% of the quiz questions correct / participation points to get the full 15% of the grade for each category.
 This is to allow for family emergencies, illness, job interviews, technology problems and similar circumstances since there is no way to make up these portions of the course.
 No other allowances will be made; this policy substitutes for 'excused' absences. - Skills-based assignments (30%): There will be a number of short assignments throughout the semester to build your skills toward completing the course project.
 Most of these will be able to be completed during class sessions. - Course project (40%): You will choose a project topic during the first two weeks of class and develop it through a series of tasks throughout the semester.
 You can choose between a number of projects proposed by various faculty in the Economics Department, or you can develop a project topic yourself.
-You will work in groups of two to four students of your choosing.
+You will work in groups of two to four students of your choosing (Honors students must be in a group of at least three students).
 Project topics are first-come, first-served.